Raathigesh/majestic/README.md

-Majestic is a GUI for [Jest](https://jestjs.io/).
+Majestic is a GUI for [Jest](https://jestjs.io/)

-- ✅ Run all tests or a single file
+- ✅ Run all the tests or a single file
 - ⏱ Toggle watch mode
 - 📸 Update snapshots
 - ❌ Examine test failures as they happen